mariajmolina/UMDAOSC650/Unit_01/QuestionFraming.md

 ### Machine Learning

-Machine Learning is a subset of AI that involves the development of algorithms and models that allow computers to learn from data (e.g., automation, pattern recognition, and ``data-driven'').
+Machine Learning is a subset of AI that involves the development of algorithms and models that allow computers to learn from data (e.g., automation, pattern recognition, and "data-driven").

 ### Deep Learning